dan1elt0m/sadel/README.md

 # Sadel

 Sadel is a helper class for upserting records with [SQLModel](https://sqlmodel.tiangolo.com/).
-You'll only need a single line of code to upsert records to your database.

 ### Installation
 ```bash